MukurtuCMS/mukurtudocs/docs/source/migration/03Pre-Migration.md

 You should resolve "content nodes with no protocols" and "dictionary words with additional media" before resolving "media assets with no protocols" to avoid going through some steps multiple times (there is no harm in this, it just requires repeating steps).
 Otherwise ou can resolve these activities in whichever order your prefer.

+Click the "Details" link in the "Status" column to view the report for each category.

 ### Content (nodes) with no assigned protocols

+- In Mukurtu 3 protocols were optional for dictionary words and collections, and were not available for person records and word lists.
 - In Mukurtu 4 cultural protocols are required for ALL content types.
-   - In Mukurtu 3 protocols were optional for dictionary words and collections, and were not included for person records and word lists.
 - You will most likely be able to use the bulk processing tool to add protocols to all content without one, but some content may require manual editing.

 The content with missing cultural protocols report will allow you to filter, select, and apply bulk actions to update affected content.